 Munchie’s Mini Chocolate Chip Muffins

-Preheat your oven to 375°.
+- Preheat your oven to 375°.
 Line muffin pans with liners or grease the pans lightly.
 Set aside.
 Combine the flour, sugars, salt, baking powder, and cinnamon in a large bowl.
 Make a well in the center of the mixture and set aside.
 In another bowl mix together the eggs, vanilla, and buttermilk.
 Slowly add the butter (try to cool the melted butter a bit before adding, but this helps temper it) while mixing/whisking.
 Pour the liquid mixture into the well of the dry mix bowl and mix together until combined.
 Stir in the chocolate chips.
-Scoop batter into muffin pans and bake for about 10-12 minutes (note: longer if making regular size muffins, about 15-20 minutes) or until a toothpick inserted in the center comes out clean. *Keep an eye on the minis so as not to over-bake them.
+Scoop batter into muffin pans and bake for about 10-12 minutes (note: longer if making regular size muffins, about 15-20 minutes) or until a toothpick inserted in the center comes out clean.